samarajyastha/mern-20250622/README.md

 ## Props

+- Properties of a component
+- Similar to HTML element attributes

 ## State

 - Object (mutable/changeable)
 - State is updated on user interaction, event triggers or API calls
+- Whenever state value changes, UI is re-rendered

 ## Hooks